Facebook iconQdrant vs Weaviate vs FalkorDB: Best AI Database 2025

 Weaviate

-Weaviate defines itself as more than just a vector database; it’s an AI-native data platform built to handle complex, multimodal workloads.
+Weaviate positions itself not merely as a vector database, but as an AI-native data platform designed for hybrid and multimodal workloads.
+Its architecture supports semantic search combined with structured filtering, enabling richer contextual retrieval.
 Developed in Go with a GraphQL-first design, Weaviate allows you to combine traditional keyword search with semantic vector understanding, creating richer, more contextual AI experiences.

 Key Strengths: